freref/fzwatch/README.md

 # fzwatch
-A lightweight and cross-plotform file watcher for your Zig projects.
+A lightweight and cross-platform file watcher for your Zig projects.
 > [!NOTE]
 > This project exists to support [fancy-cat](https://github.com/freref/fancy-cat) and has limited features.